-These amendments specify how to assess whether a currency is exchangeable how to determine a spot exchange rate if it is not, and the additional disclosures when a currency lacks exchangeability.
-The amendments apply to annual reporting periods beginning on or after January 1, 2025.
+These amendments specify whether a currency is exchangeable into another currency and, when it is not, to determining the exchange rate to use and the disclosures to provide.
+The amendments apply for annual reporting periods beginning on or after January 1, 2025.

-The abovementioned standards and interpretations issued by IASB have not yet been endorsed by FSC at the date when the Group's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
-The remaining new or amended standards and interpretations have no material impact on the Group.
+The above-mentioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Group's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
+The new or amended standards and interpretations have no material impact on the Group.